 This is where to stay in New Orleans if you want to feel like an old school millionaire and still be connected to the rest of the city easily.
 We recommend the Garden District for anyone looking for a more peaceful spot in the city.

-Nearby attractions include a few famous mansions including the Buckner Mansion used in a season of American Horror Story, the famous Commanders Place, Lafayette Cemetery No. 1, National WWII Museum, and Magazine Street which is full of shops, restaurants, cafes, and more photo opportunities.
-Don’t miss old school street cars here either.
+Nearby attractions include a few famous mansions including the Buckner Mansion used in a season of American Horror Story Coven, the famous Commanders Place, Lafayette Cemetery No. 1, National WWII Museum, and Magazine Street which is full of shops, restaurants, cafes, and more photo opportunities.
+Don’t miss old school streetcars here either.

 Who’s it for

 As the name implies, this is where to stay in New Orleans for art aficionados and lovers of culture.
-Of course, you don’t need to be an art snob to come here, just someone who enjoys beautiful buildings, art, and great food.
+Of course, you don’t need to be an art snob to come here, just someone who enjoys beautiful buildings, art, great food, and overall nice location.

 Julia Street hosts over 25 galleries, for museums there are National World War II Museum, Lousiana’s Civil War Museum, Ogden Museum of Southern Art, and for nightlife, you may wanna stop over at the Howlin’ Wolf, and Republic for Music.